Native advertising

-Native advertising, also called sponsored content, is a type of advertising that matches the form and function of the platform upon which it appears.
-In many cases it functions like an advertorial, and manifests as a video, article or editorial.
-The word native refers to this coherence of the content with the other media that appear on the platform.
+Native advertising, also called sponsored content, partner content, and branded journalism, is a type of paid advertising that appears in the style and format of the content near the advertisement's placement.
+It manifests as a post, image, video, article or editorial piece of content.
+In some cases, it functions like an advertorial.
+The word native refers to the coherence of the content with the other media that appear on the platform.

-These ads reduce a consumers' ad recognition by blending the ad into the native content of the platform, even if it is labeled as "sponsored" or "branded" content.
+These ads reduce a consumer's ad recognition by blending the ad into the native content of the platform, even if it is labeled as "sponsored" or "branded" content.
 Readers may have difficulty immediately identifying them as advertisements due to their ambiguous nature, especially when deceptive labels such as "From around the web" are used.

-In recent years, consumers have responded more positively to advertising appealing to emotion with some advertisers seeking to have their ads integrated into entertainment that is being presented.
+Since the early 2000s, the US FTC has required content that is paid for by advertisers and not created by the publisher as content to be labeled.
+There are different terms advertisers can use but in all cases the ad content must be clearly labeled as ad.
+According to the FTC: "The listings should be clearly labeled as such using terms conveying that the rank is paid for."

+Some studies have linked native advertising to ad-evoked effects, such as increased attention to an ad, reduced ad avoidance, increased purchase intention, and favorable attitude toward a brand.
 These types of integrated advertisements allow businesses to be associated with content that is already being consumed.

 Product placement (embedded marketing) is a precursor to native advertising.
 The former places the product within the content, whereas in native marketing, which is legally permissible in the US to the extent that there is sufficient disclosure, the product and content are merged.

 Forms

-Despite the ambiguity surrounding native advertising's invention, many experts consider the Hallmark Hall of Fame, a series which first aired in 1951 and still running today, as among the earliest instances of the technique.

 Contemporary formats for native advertising now include promoted videos, images, articles, commentary, music, and other various forms of media.
 A majority of these methods for delivering the native strategy have been relegated to an online presence, where it is most commonly employed as publisher-produced brand content, a similar concept to the traditional advertorial.
 Alternative examples of modern technique include search advertising, when ads appear alongside search results that qualify as native to the search experience.
-Popular examples include, Twitter's promoted Tweets, Facebook's promoted stories, and Tumblr's promoted posts.
+Popular examples include Twitter's promoted Tweets, Facebook's promoted stories, and Tumblr's promoted posts.
 The most traditionally influenced form of native marketing manifests as the placement of sponsor-funded content alongside editorial content, or showing "other content you might be interested in" which is sponsored by a marketer alongside editorial recommendations.

 Most recently, controversy has arisen as to whether content marketing is a form of native marketing, or if they are inherently separate ideologies and styles, with native market strategists claiming that they utilize content marketing techniques, and some content market strategists claiming not to be a form of native marketing.